Small Business Phone Problems: 5 Common Issues and How to Fix Them

 Where to Start

-If you scored lowest on Problem 1 or 2: Start with a virtual phone number that captures messages properly.
-This is the foundation.
+If you scored lowest on Problem 1 or 2:

-If you scored lowest on Problem 3: Set up after-hours routing.
-An IVR system with different rules for business hours and evenings/weekends.
+Set up after-hours routing.
+An IVR system with different rules for business hours and evenings or weekends.
+Enquiries that used to disappear into the void start turning into booked jobs.

-If you scored lowest on Problem 5: You need call queuing or an AI call bot that can handle overflow.
-This is more advanced but high-impact for busy businesses.
+You need call queuing or an AI call bot that handles overflow intelligently.
+This is more involved to set up, but for busy businesses it's the highest-impact change you can make.

 The Phone System Your Business Deserves

-Has your phone system grown with you?
+Has your phone system kept up?

 Fix the phone.
 Fix the business.